-The Chingay Parade is a raucous display of Singapore’s multicultural heritage at its most vibrant.
+With dazzling floats and festivities galore, The Chingay Parade is a lively display of Singapore’s multicultural heritage at its most vibrant.

-It may be held during the Chinese New Year festivities, but this wondrous event brings together people and performances from across the spectrum of Singaporean culture; celebrated by Chinese, Malays, Indians and Eurasians alike.
+It may be held during the Chinese New Year festivities, but this wondrous event brings together people and performances from across Singapore’s cultural spectrum, and is celebrated by Chinese, Malays, Indians and Eurasians alike.

 With all its noise and gaiety, the parade was mooted over four decades ago as a way to compensate for the ban that had been placed on firecrackers, a customary Chinese New Year practice to drive away evil spirits.

 Today, the Chingay Parade is one of the largest street performance and float parade in Asia—a shimmering celebration that extends from the original F1 Pit Building, via the back of Singapore Flyer, to NS Square (Marina Bay floating platform), where River Hongbao is also held.